 - the period of which it is likely to be sold, abandoned or scrapped

-Depending on which industry you are in, the ATO updates annually the taxation rulings that determine the effective life.
+Depending on which industry you are in, the ATO updates annually the taxation rulings that determine the effective life for the use of small business depreciation.
 Another alternative is to determine the effective life yourself by estimating how many years the asset will reasonable be able to produce income given the application of use.

 You might also be interested in our article on Reducing Tax on your BAS